 Your Search for: research

-...triggers because eczema flares can be delayed, and inflamed tissues take time to heal.
-Most medical guidelines recommend that either eHF or AAF be used for infants with cow milk allergy and eczema.11,21 Some suggest an amino acid-based formula like Neocate for infants with severe eczema when fed breast milk.3,7 However, until there’s better research, an eHF should be tried first for severe eczema.9 But as covered above, an AAF like Neocate should be considered...
+...It can be hard to link eczema to specific food triggers because eczema flares can be delayed, and the skin needs time to heal.
+Most medical guidelines recommend that an eHF should be tried first for infants with CMA and eczema, with some suggesting an amino acid-based formula like Neocate for those with severe eczema when fed breast milk.
+However, until there’s better research, an eHF should be tried first for severe eczema.
+But as...

 X